 Tuition is applicable to all students, including those in approved off-campus programs such as Study Abroad and internships.
 Students enrolled in courses in excess of a normal full-time schedule will be assessed an additional tuition charge.
-For purposes of tuition billing and financial aid eligibility, full-time status is determined on a term basis and consists of 12 to 21 quarter credit hours per term.
-Students carrying more than 21 quarter credit hours will be charged for each quarter credit over 21.
+For purposes of tuition billing and financial aid eligibility, full-time status is determined on a semester basis and consists of 12 to 18 credit hours per semester.
+Students carrying more than 18 credit hours will be charged for each credit over 18, unless they meet eligibility for the Special Honors and Rewards Program (SHARP).
 When repeating courses already attempted, students may be assessed a fee for those courses.
-Students are assessed tuition upon course registration each term.
+Students are assessed tuition upon course registration each semester.
 Summer is considered a separate term.
-The quarter credit hour rate is $612.
+The semester credit hour rate is $993 per credit.

 Meal plans, in addition to denoted meals, include pre-determined flex dollars that may be redeemed for supplementary food items at your campus dining facility.

 Students may purchase blocks of meals through our Wildcat Meal plan.
 Wildcat Meals may be used at any time and as many times as the student wishes during the academic year.
 Meal blocks can be purchased at the student's campus dining facility.

 All of the meals must be used before the end of the academic year in which they are purchased.
 The cost of the plan is nonrefundable.